About the course

 - a minimum of one meeting per term with an off-course research project supervisor

 - a minimum of 100 clinical hours with supervision at a minimum 1:6 ratio to clinical hours

 - a minimum of 40 hours personal therapy over the year, with a psychodynamically trained and course-approved therapist/counsellor.

 The hours of private study are those needed to bring both clinical understanding and the dissertation to the standard required by the MSt both tutors will assist in monitoring this.
-However, at least 10 hours study per week between the taught periods is envisaged.
+However, at least 10 hours private study per week is envisaged.

 The on-course research tutor and off-course research project supervisor will support and guide you with regard to the research project dissertation, which nevertheless must remain an original piece of individually-researched work authored entirely by you.
 All tutors are professionally qualified and accredited counsellors or psychotherapists.

 No applicant currently in therapy/counselling with a course tutor will be admitted to the course.